nityanandareddy/i2b2-pm-cas/README.md

 In order to login to i2b2 using CAS, you also need to install our patched i2b2 webclient, found at https://github.com/eurekaclinical/i2b2-webclient-cas.

+## Configuration

+With this module installed, the i2b2 project management module's user data table becomes an authorization table.
+The code authenticates the user with Eureka!
+CAS, and then it checks the user data table for the existence of the user's account before authorizing the user.
+Any passwords in the user data table are ignored.

 ## Licensing

 This code is released under the i2b2 Software License version 2.1, available at https://www.i2b2.org/software/i2b2_license.html.